Industrial Fellows Program

 How to Become an Industrial Fellow

 The prospective fellow works with the IPRIME faculty member who will be directly associated with the project to develop a one- to two-page proposal describing the nature of the research and the estimated amount of time to be spent in residence.
-The fellow, faculty member and appropriate IPRIME Program Leader sign this proposal and forward it to the Partnership Director for final approval.
+The fellow, faculty member and appropriate IPRIME Program Leader sign this proposal and forward it to the Executive Director for final approval.

 Current IPRIME Industrial Fellows